 In April 2012 and again March 2014 I attended wonderful 7-day silent retreats in NSW at Cine Sera led by the Batchelors.
 Martine Batchelor brings a beautiful compassionate presence together with the wisdom from her years of meditation experience.
 Stephen Batchelor is the epitome of the scholar coupled with years of meditation experience.
 Talks available.

 Patrick Kearney is a lay teacher with extensive training in insight meditation and Zen Buddhism.
-He is an annual teacher in Western Australia for the Perth Insight Meditation Group and I had the pleasure of joining for a weekend retreat in July 2016 and 2017.
+He is a regular teacher in Western Australia for the Perth Insight Meditation Group and I had the pleasure of joining for a weekend retreat in July 2016 and 2017.
 He has a welcome clarity and warmth in his approach to teaching.

-Kamala Masters is a lay teacher in the Theravadan tradition who fortunately travels to teach and came to Australia in December 2015 to lead a 9-day silent retreat for the Perth Insight Meditation Group (I joined them for the first weekend).
+Kamala Masters is a lay teacher in the Theravadan tradition who fortunately travels to teach and comes to Perth regularly.
+I participated in her 9-day silent retreat in December 2017 (organised by the Perth Insight Meditation Group) and a weekend retreat in December 2015.
 A history of intense practice together with understanding of the challenges of modern living make Kamala’s teaching very applied.
+She teaches with rigour and compassion.

 Ajahn Brahm My first meditation teacher over 25 years ago when I started as an occasional visitor to the Armadale meditation group.
 Ajahn Brahm is one of Australia’s best known Buddhist monks leading retreats all over the world.
 I attended his 9-day silent retreat in 2012.
 He has a wicked sense of humour and a commitment to making the teachings applicable to daily life in a western democracy.
 Congratulations to Ajahn Brahm for his warm welcome to all people, whatever sexual orientation, religion etc and to his ordination of women as Bikkhunis (fully ordained nuns).